alyaazizzaman/js-functions-and-jasmine-tesing-practice/README.md

 # js-functions-and-jasmine-tesing-practice
-Practice writing JS functioned and running tests with Jasmine
+Practice writing JS functions and running tests with Jasmine